juju/docs/src/en/getting-started-jaas.md

 output.

-After successful authentication, you will be asked to enter a descriptive name for the JAAS controller, giving you access to the same controller used by the JAAS web interface.
+After successful authentication, you will be asked to enter a descriptive name for the JAAS controller.
 This means any models or applications you have already deployed are now accessible from the command line.

 ## View your models